 It’s Our Nature To Protect

 Rare and endangered species like the Southern Cassowary and the Spectacled Flying-fox are found here, amidst ancient and primitive flowering plants.
-Buying this property extends priceless habitat, providing safe haven and nourishment while significantly building on existing Rainforest Rescue protected areas.
+Rescuing this property extended priceless habitat, providing safe haven and foraging land while significantly building on existing Rainforest Rescue protected areas.
 This rescue is of vital importance and will prevent rainforest destruction.
-It’s essential that we protect this land for Nature.
+It’s essential that we protect land like this for Nature.

 Lot 27 Cape Tribulation Rd, like Lot 30, borders the National Park and is adjacent to the Cape Kimberley Wildlife Corridor – we know this area well.
-Because of the connectivity to the National Park and World Heritage Area, and with a lack of protection on several of the properties still outside of the refuge, this property is high priority for rescue and protection.
-We have it on good authority that Lot 27 will likely qualify for inclusion into this protected corridor and is a real win for Nature and for everyone who stands for conservation.
+Because of the connectivity to the National Park and World Heritage Area, and with a lack of protection on several of the properties still outside of the refuge, this property was high priority for rescue and protection.
+Lot 27 will likely qualify for inclusion into this protected corridor and is a real win for Nature and for everyone who stands for conservation.

-This property is most definitely at risk of development and is currently on the open market with a big FOR SALE sign on it.
+This property was most definitely at risk of development and was on the open market with a big FOR SALE sign on it.

 The real heroes behind these stories of successful conservation outcomes are our supporters – you and others like you who you know that this strategy works.
 Your contributions directly rescue and protect Nature in Australia’s largest, most biodiverse rainforest.